Aurora-Jennifer/Contracting_Docs/internal/CURRENT_AVAILABILITY.md

 ## 6. Expected Transition to Full Readiness

-Once the following steps are complete:
+The following steps are complete:

-1. LLC formed
+1. LLC formed — ✓
-2. EIN received
+2. EIN received — ✓
-3. Business bank account active
+3. Business bank account active — ✓
-4. General Liability + E&O coverage issued

-I will be prepared to:
+Once business insurance (General Liability + E&O coverage) is issued, I will be prepared to:

 - conduct formal scoping meetings
 - prepare a Statement of Work